TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

                         |
                         work

 Naming convention is strict.
-The placeholder string 'entity1' above identifies the name of the Entity and it's netllists ans testbenches.
+The placeholder string 'entity1' above identifies the name of the Entity and it's netllists and testbenches.
 User is not allowed to freely name the files.
 This is the basic configuration.

 Guidelines to follow
 --------------------